 In many cases, the use of Virtual Private Networks (VPNs) won’t work.
 Many people use a VPN in order to access their work privately.
 Unfortunately, these don’t always work on a cruise.

-Carnival, for instance, states clearly that “VPN connections are not supported” on their network.
+Carnival, for instance, has stated clearly in the past that “VPN connections are not supported” on their network.
 Royal Caribbean doesn’t explicitly state one way or the other, but we’ve seen several reports that using a VPN can be hit or miss for passengers.
+In our experience, using a VPN led to some interruption in the connection.

-Norwegian Cruise Lines (NCL) is one of the few we’ve found that will let you access via a VPN.
+Norwegian Cruise Lines (NCL) is one of the few we’ve found that explicitly says they will let you access via a VPN.
 If you purchase their Unlimited Premium package, you are allowed access using one.
-Lower tier packages do not allow VPN access.
+Lower-tier packages do not allow VPN access.

 In other words, unless you are sailing on Norwegian, then you should just assume you can’t access with a virtual private network.
 You might get lucky and be able to, but chances are slim.